 Quadrat Sampling: Application with Advantages and Disadvantages

 Quadrat sampling is a classic tool for the study of ecology, especially biodiversity.
-It is an important method by which organisms in a certain proportion (sample) of the habitat are counted directly.
+This method allows researchers to directly count organisms in a specific proportion (sample) of the habitat.
 It is used to estimate population abundance (number), density, frequency and distributions.
 The quadrat method has been widely used in plant studies.
-A … Read more
+A quadrat is a four-sided … Read more

 purposive sampling

-Purposive sampling also knows as judgmental, selective, or subjective sampling, reflects group of sampling techniques that rely on the judgment of the researcher.
-This sampling procedure is always prefer the choice of the researcher.
-Judgmental sampling is completely opposite of probability sampling such as simple random sampling, stratified sampling, systematic sampling, cluster sampling, multi-stage sampling.
-So … Read more
+Purposive sampling also known as judgmental, selective, or subjective sampling, reflects a group of sampling techniques that rely on the judgment of the researcher.
+Unlike random sampling, where researchers give each individual an equal selection chance, purposive sampling involves selecting individuals who can provide valuable insights into the research topic.
+This sampling procedure is always … Read more

 quota sampling

 Quota sampling is a non-probability sampling technique where in the assembled sample has the same proportions of individuals as the entire population with respect to known characteristics, traits, or focused phenomenon.
 This sampling procedure is completely opposite to probability sampling.
-Example of Quota sampling Suppose that you are required to conduct a survey regarding … Read more
+Researchers then select participants from each quota to ensure representation.
+Unlike random sampling, quota sampling … Read more

 Convenience Sampling: Definition, application, advantages and disadvantages